-The ‘50s and ‘60s were a time of growing membership for the organization as well as the greater Reform Movement.
+The ‘50s and ‘60s were a time of growing membership for the organization and the greater Reform Movement.
 During this period, sisterhood women were instrumental in relocating the Union of American Hebrew Congregations (UAHC, now URJ) headquarters from Cincinnati to New York and launching the URJ camping system.

-The ‘90s and ‘00s were a time of great change for NFTS, which was officially renamed Women of Reform Judaism at the WRJ 38th Assembly in San Francisco, CA in 1993.
+The ‘90s and ‘00s were a time of great change for NFTS, officially renamed Women of Reform Judaism at the WRJ 38th Assembly in San Francisco, CA, in 1993.
 During this period, WRJ developed and completed two major projects: The Torah: A Women’s Commentary, which features women’s interpretations of the holy text, and Torat Nashim, the WRJ Torah written by the hands of Jewish women.
-WRJ also redefined the WRJ Districts, entered the World Wide Web, began hosting Lilith Salons, and expanded its network of affiliates in Israel and affiliates around the world.
+WRJ also redefined the WRJ Districts, established a website, began hosting Lilith Salons, and expanded its network of affiliates in Israel and affiliates around the world.